 This confuses me or maybe I don’t fully understand it.
 The job of your accountant is to take care of those so… they will do it for you.

 Remember the cost of an accountant is a business expense, and a good accountant will save you money.

 My very personal conclusion (for my needs)

-I tried to describe each point in a sentence as it looks like a lot more services at the first look.
+I tried to describe each point in a sentence, as it looks like a lot more services at first look.
 However, when you think about it, it’s not a massive difference.